gravity226/Cryptography/Caesar_Cipher_Encryption/README.md

 ##### Decryption II (The Decryptoning)
 For this one I am going to change up the data that is fed into the model.
-Instead of just feeding in the total distance of a word I am array of distances to account for the space between each word.
+Instead of just feeding in the total distance of a word I am adding an array of distances to account for the space between each word.

 New Distances
 ```python